Recovered Bomellida Document Archives

 DATE: June 05, 1966

-SUBJECT: DESTRUCTION OF MOLD-DAMAGED BANNERS
+SUBJECT: DESTRUCTION OF DAMAGED BANNERS

 Page Number: 38